Automotive Predictive Maintenance [IIoT CAN Data Loggers]

 Log data out-the-box.
 Standalone.
 Link your vehicle to your server in <2 minutes

-With the CANedge2, predictive maintenance typically involves below steps:
+With the CANedge, predictive maintenance typically involves below steps:

 #1 Setup your server: Set up your local/dedicated/cloud server via our guide in <5 min

-#2 Configure: Configure your device with your WiFi/server details and e.g. filters, triggers or transmit lists
+#2 Configure: Configure your device with your server and WiFi or SIM details - and e.g. filters, triggers or transmit lists

 #3 Record: Connect the device in your vehicle/machine to log raw CAN data